Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 SDA History and Prophetic Heritage

 An investigation of the background, rise, and development of the Seventh-day Adventist church in America and the world from its beginning until the present with special attention given to the historical role, ministry and writings of Ellen White.
-Summer
+Theology majors take the class for 4 credits, Religion majors for 3 credits.
+Fall, Summer

 Christianity in a World Context